-For a nominal fee, students may take the Accuplacer math exam in the Student Success Center to attempt to place into a higher level of math prior to registration or during the drop/add period.
-Please note that the Accuplacer arithmetic exam is given at designated times only.
-Contact the Retention Director in the Student Success Center at: 505-424-5707 for more information or to schedule an appointment.
+For a nominal fee, students may take the Accuplacer Math exam in the Student Success Center to attempt to place into a higher level of math prior to registration or during the drop/add period.
+Please note that the Accuplacer Arithmetic exam is given at designated times only.
+Contact the Student Success Center at: (505) 424-5707 for more information or to schedule an appointment.

-Depending on the student's placement test score, the student may be given the opportunity to test out of English 101 by taking the CLEP test at her/his own expense at a certified College Testing Center.
+Depending on the student's placement test score, the student may be given the opportunity to test out of English 101 by taking the CLEP test at their own expense at a certified College Testing Center.